 Non-3GPP Mobile Wireless Access: TWIF

 As specified in for scenario 2, UEs that do not support 5G CN NAS signalling over WLAN (N1) are referred to as “Non-5G-Capable over WLAN”, or N5CW.
 Even though a N5CW UE might not support N1 reference point, however, it may be capable to operate as a 5G UE with the introduction of a dedicated gateway function.
-The role of TNGF is therefore replaced by the Trusted WLAN Interworking Function (TWIF), with the main difference that TWIF terminates the N1 NAS interface and behaves as a 5G UE in respect the Core Network.
+The role of TNGF is therefore replaced by the Trusted WLAN Interworking Function (TWIF), with the main difference that TWIF terminates the N1 NAS interface and behaves as a 5G “merged” UE+RAN in regard to the Core Network.

 Figure 11: TNAN architecture scenario 2 (TWIF)

-In this case we have no NWu/NWt equivalent interfaces, since authentication is carried out individually on Yt’ and Yw.
+In this case we have no NWu/NWt equivalent interfaces, since authentication is carried out individually on Yt’ and Yw (indicated in figure by a generic EAP procedure).
 TNAP shall relay authentication credentials towards TWIF, which shall support 3GPP authentication and enabling NAS signalling with the CN on behalf of the N5CW UE.

-As a consequence of how N5CW are defined, they do not support 3GPP access via New Radio; therefore WLAN can be considered the exclusive access method to the CN.
-A possible access without 3GPP credentials (i.e., USIM), which a device without 3GPP access is likely not to have, is not yet defined and shall be further refined in rel-17.
+As a consequence of how N5CW are defined, they do not support 3GPP access via New Radio and are non-5G capable; therefore WLAN can be considered the exclusive access method to the CN.
+Nonetheless security association is still assumed to be based on 3GPP credentials (i.e., USIM).
+Since a N5GW terminal is likely not to have such credentials, alternative methods shall be considered, altought not still defined by 3GPP (this is expected to be addressed in rel-17).

 Figure 12: TWIF Control Plane protocol stack